phrp720/Security-Operations-Center/S.O.C/Installation/server/Phase_8/Installation.md

 You can add rules for elastalert in the /Phase_8/elastalert/rules folder .

+> [!TIP]
+>
-###### Inside this folder there is a elastalert folder .That folder contains the rules of alerts and the configuration of elastalert.
+> Inside this folder there is a elastalert folder .That folder contains the rules of alerts and the configuration of elastalert.